kyma-project/kyma/docs/helm-broker/06-01-clusteraddonsconfiguration.md

 ## Sample custom resource

 This is a sample ClusterAddonsConfiguration which provides cluster-wide addons.
-If any status of ClusterAddonsConfiguration is marked as `Failed`, all of its addons are not available in the Service Catalog.
+If any of the **status** fields of the CR is marked as `Failed`, none of the addons registered with the CR is available in the Service Catalog.

 >**NOTE:** All CRs must have the `addons.kyma-project.io` finalizer which prevents the CR from deletion until the Controller completes the deletion logic successfully.
-If you do not set a finalizer, the Controller sets it automatically.
+If you don't set a finalizer, the Controller sets it automatically.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1